 The Township maintains nine individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balance for the general fund, sewer fund, highway aid fund, two capital project funds, stormwater management fund, a sinking fund (debt service fund), a Pennvest fund and an American Rescue Plan Act (ARPA) fund.
-All are considered to be major governmental funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balance for the general fund, sewer fund, highway aid fund, two capital project funds, stormwater management fund, a sinking fund (debt service fund), Pennvest fund and an American Rescue Plan Act (ARPA) fund.
+The General Fund within these financial statements also includes presentation of the activities of the General Fund, Fire Fund, Library Fund, Escrow, Tax and Recreation.
+All Governmental funds are considered to be major governmental funds.